-The demon-possessed child alternated between extreme states of behavior.
+The demon-possessed child alternated between the expected, extreme states of behavior.
 Gnashing her little, razor sharp teeth.
 Howling like an enraged beast.
 Growling like the rumble of rocks grinding together in a landslide.
-Or falling so silent at random times, it raised the hairs on the back of my neck.
+Or falling so silent at times, it raised the hairs on the back of my neck.
 Noises like that should never come from a human, let alone a four year-old who weighed just shy of three stone.

 She spent much of her time straining and railing against the chains engraved with religious markings.
 As a result, her torn skin was bleeding and covered in ugly bruises.
 When the real girl’s mother begged me to loosen the restraints I’d sent her from the room.
 It took three grown men to haul her out, but they got it done.